 To best support the academic, personal and career success of Indigenous students, Student Development staff and faculty are focusing their professional development on the impact of residential schools on current Indigenous students.

 School of Trades and Technology

-Offers trades and technology sampler and foundation programs in communities beyond Kamloops, reducing the need for transportation to, or accommodations on, campus.
+Offering trades and technology sampler and foundation programs in communities beyond Kamloops, the School of Trades and Technology is committed to reducing the need for transportation to, or accomodations on, campus.

 Open Learning